MadryLab/failure-directions/README.md

 CLIPProcessor: utility wrapper for CLIP operations
 ```

-In order to fit the SVM and extract the corresponding direction, run (assuming `hparams` contains the mean and std) for the dataset:
+**Basic Usage** In order to fit the SVM and extract the corresponding direction, run (assuming `hparams` contains the mean and std) for the dataset:
 ```
 import failure_directions
 # let hparams contain mean and std for dataset